top of page

 No disrespect to the agents intended here, simply letting the rest of you legendary-but-unrepresented authors follow my path of despair and depression that will utimately lead to glory, fame, fortune, and the right to claim legendary status.

-Of this I am certain.
+Of this we are certain.

 *HBT2D - had better things to do